This past week we decorated the outside of the house that I love.

 And I grew up and got married and had four children and moved to a farmhouse in the middle of nowhere and then moved back to Texas and bought back the house that I grew up in.

 However, the story doesn’t end there.

 This past weekend, I sat in a church pew and waited with anticipation as my sweet niece stood up at the front of the church with her friends in pink pajamas wearing a bow and a smile the size of Texas and sang one of my favorite Christmas carols….

 Tears streamed down my face as I watched her sing.

 Every note as clear as a bell.

-They finished that long ago chapter and sang the song that I never could with voices straight from my heart.
+She finished that long ago chapter and sang the song that I never could with a voice straight from my heart.

-PS They didn’t add any choreography, but don’t worry I had it covered. 🙂
+PS She didn’t add any choreography, but don’t worry I had it covered. 🙂

-PPS Merry, merry Christmas week from our house to yours.
+PPS Happy December and merry, merry Christmas week from our house to yours.